Yonet/MixedRealityResources/faq.md

 ## What do I need to learn to start developing for Mixed Reality

-## What are some good use cases for Mixed Reality?
+## What are some use cases and What are some use cases and case studies for Mixed Reality applications?

 * [6 Use Cases for Enterprise Mixed Reality](https://www.kaleidoinsights.com/6-use-cases-for-enterprise-mixed-reality/)
 * [5 Use Cases Of Augmented Reality That Boosted Businesses’ Sales](https://medium.com/swlh/5-use-cases-of-augmented-reality-that-boosted-businesses-sales-2114ac35bf5a)

-## Where can I find case studies for Mixed Reality applications?
+### Case Studies

 * [Mozilla Mixed Reality Case Studies](https://blog.mozvr.com/tag/case-studies/)
 * [Google ARCore Case Studies](https://developers.google.com/ar/discover/use-cases)